visit-dav/visit/src/doc/using_visit/The_Main_Window.rst

    VisIt_'s main menus

-The **Main** menu and the **Plots** and **Operators** menus are merged in the OSX version of VisIt_ because OSX applications always have all menus in the system menu along the top of the display.
+The **Main** menu and the **Plots** and **Operators** menus are merged in the macOS version of VisIt_ because macOS applications always have all menus in the system menu along the top of the display.

 Viewing status messages